-While the cost of television commercial production is widely known to advertising agencies and production companies, most outside marketing professionals especially for small to mid-sized businesses have very little idea about the costs involved.
+While the cost of commercial television production is widely known to advertising agencies and production companies, most outside marketing professionals, especially for small to mid-sized businesses, have very little idea about the costs involved.
 As with any advertising, the range is enormous between the lowest budget and highest budget examples.
 At the lower end, many or even most cable networks will offer “free” commercial production if a business purchases a certain volume of TV advertising.
 They build the costs of producing the commercial into the overall package pricing, which also results in almost always laughably amateur hour productions.
 The difference between typical local TV ads and national ones is like watching an NBA player take on a grade school kid.
-Examining the true costs involved in different types and levels of production is a great place to start when looking at how to budget properly, though.
+Examining the true costs involved in different types and levels of media production is a great place to start when looking at how to budget properly.

-In the end, you have costs between “free” from your local cable company and a few million dollars, but the main factor is the talent involved in creating the spot and the production elements required.
-For any budget under $10,000, frankly you should not expect any great level of creativity from the production company.
-At that rate, you are paying for a skilled videographer who brings his own creativity to the project in shot selection and framing, a professional editor who will choose the best possible takes from the videographer and arrange them in a great way, and whatever other professionals are needed for a straight-forward production (such as a hair and makeup artist, a lightning assistant, professional spokesperson, etc.).
-The final result should look wholly professional, of course, but you cannot expect a company to write a creative script for you, hire a creative director, find exotic locations, hire actors, a production design department, and complete post special effects.
+In the end, you have costs between “free” from your local cable company and a few million dollars, but the main factor is the talent involved in creating the spot and the media production elements required.
+For any budget under $10,000, frankly you should not expect any great level of creativity from the video production company.
+At that rate, you are paying for a skilled videographer who brings his own creativity to the project in shot selection and framing, a professional editor who will choose the best possible takes from the videographer and arrange them in a great way, and whatever other professionals are needed for a straightforward production (such as a hair and makeup artist, a lighting assistant, or a professional spokesperson).
+The final result should look wholly professional, of course, but you cannot expect a video production company to write a creative script for you, hire a creative director, find exotic locations, hire actors, bring in a production design department, and complete post special effects.

-The good news for most companies is they don’t really need a fully creative, high end commercial to advertise their product or service or location.
-They really need a polished, professional piece that gives viewers an idea who they are and what they do and does so in a way that doesn’t embarrass the business.
-Allowing a cable company to produce a “free video” for a business is frankly a large risk because you’re trusting them with your image and your company’s brand, so at least make sure to take a look at their sample work and demand a certain level of quality.
+The good news for most businesses is they don’t really need a fully creative, high-end commercial to advertise their product, service, or location.
+They really need a polished, professional piece that gives viewers an idea of who they are and what they do, and does so in a way that doesn’t embarrass the business.
+Allowing a cable company to produce a “free video” for a business is, frankly, a large risk because you’re trusting them with your image and your company’s brand, so at least make sure to take a look at their sample work and demand a certain level of quality.
 Nothing could be worse than a business that looks like a fly-by-night operation because of poor advertising.
-We have cut local commercials for numerous clients of ours and done so inexpensively with solid results.
+We have created local TV commercial productions for numerous clients of ours and done so inexpensively with solid results.